-- 12.5.6. the person making the statement shall normally attend the meeting to read out their statement.
-However, persons may, if they prefer, ask for an officer of the Council to read out their statement; - 12.5.7. if statements are unsuitable in form, frivolous, defamatory, derogatory or relate to a matter which the Council would be likely to consider in the absence of the press and public, the Chair shall have the right to rule the statement out of order; - 12.5.8. in exceptional cases, members of the public who do not live or work in the administrative area of the Council but who are directly affected by a decision or potential decision of the Council can submit a statement in accordance with the above protocol.
-In such cases, the Monitoring Officer will determine the validity or otherwise of the statement in consultation with the appropriate Chair;
+- 13.5.6. at Full Council no member of the public may make more than four statements in any one Municipal Year; - 13.5.7. no member of the public may make more than three statements on any individual item of business as defined on the agenda of the meeting.
+Any person submitting multiple statements may not make their second, or where applicable, third statement until other members of the public, if any, have made their first, or where applicable, second statement, subject to the Chair's discretion; - 13.5.8. statements shall be printed in order of receipt and circulated electronically to Councillors prior to the commencement of the meeting and hard copies made available for members of the public attending the meeting.
+No discussion shall be allowed upon statements: - 13.5.9. the person making the statement may attend the meeting to read out their statement, nominate another member of the public or, if they prefer, ask for an officer of the Council to read out the statement on their behalf.
+If someone is unable to attend and fails to nominate someone to read out the statement on their behalf, the statement will not be read out; - 13.5.10. if statements are unsuitable in form, frivolous, defamatory, derogatory or relate to a matter which the Council would be likely to consider in the absence of the press and public, the Chair shall have the right to rule the statement out of order; - 13.5.11. in exceptional cases, members of the public who do not live or work in the administrative area of the Council but who are directly affected by a decision or potential decision of the Council can submit a statement in accordance with the above protocol.
+In such cases, the Monitoring Officer will determine the validity or otherwise of the statement in consultation with the appropriate Chair.